aandrew-me/tgpt/README.md

 -w, --whole                                        Gives response back as a whole text -img, --image                                      Generate images from text --provider                                         Set Provider.
-Detailed information has been provided below --model                                            Set Model --key                                              Set API Key
+Detailed information has been provided below

+Some additional options can be set.
+However not all options are supported by all providers.
+Not supported options will just be ignored.
+--model                                            Set Model
+--key                                              Set API Key --temperature                                      Set temperature --top_p                                            Set top_p --max_length                                       Set max response length

 Options:
 -v, --version                                      Print version